 Join our Telegram chat.
 We have recently set up a Telegram chat for more lighthearted conversation, this is another great way to meet other local Crypto enthusiasts.
 Again, we try our best to keep it spam and scam free.
 This chat is intended to be an enjoyable place to be for everyone.

 Use and accept cryptocurrency as payment.
 Probably the best thing you can do for both the local community and cryptocurrency as a whole is use it.
-If you own a business, why not consider accepting crypto as a payment.
-(Don’t forget to let us know so we can add your business to the ‘Local businesses that accept crypto’ page).
+If you own a business, why not consider accepting bitcoin/crypto as payment.
+(Don’t forget to let us know so we can add your business to the ‘Local businesses which accept bitcoin’ page).